ysmood/kit/dev/readme.tpl.md

 [![Build Status](https://travis-ci.org/ysmood/gokit.svg?branch=master)](https://travis-ci.org/ysmood/gokit)
 [![codecov](https://codecov.io/gh/ysmood/gokit/branch/master/graph/badge.svg)](https://codecov.io/gh/ysmood/gokit)

-Some of the io related methods that are often used.
+This project is a collection of often used io related methods.

-This library won't have the best performance, but it will have sane defaults to make coding less verbose.
+- Sane defaults to make coding less verbose.

-This project an example to use Go only for self hosted automation.
+- Focus on performance.

-## Install CLI Tools
+- Won't produce error, all errors are come from its dependencies.

-Goto the [release page](https://github.com/ysmood/gokit/releases) download the binary for your OS.
+- Won't use any other lanuage for the development of this project.
+So it's a good example to show how to use Go only for automation.

 ## Modules